Certifying localizable quantum properties with constant sample complexity: Overview of Methods and Results

 \section{Overview of Methods and Results}

 This work presents a unified and practical framework for quantum certification based solely on local Pauli measurements.
 In certification tasks, one typically has reliable prior knowledge of the quantum system.
 Specifically, a pure target state $\psi_{AB}$ is known (for example, from a noiseless quantum circuit description), and the goal is to certify whether the experimentally realized mixed state $\rho_{AB}$ possesses certain desired properties.
 We partition the system into a small subsystem $A$ and its large complement $B$.
-Measuring $B$ of the input state in the computational basis generates a projected ensemble $\mathcal{E}_\rho = \{p_\rho(\bmz), \rho_\bmz\}$ on $A$, while the target state generates $\mathcal{E}_\psi = \{p_\psi(\bmz), \psi_\bmz\}$, as illustrated in Fig.~\ref{fig:projected_state_set}a.
-Our approach certifies the quantum properties of $\rho$ by locally comparing $\rho_\bmz$ and $\psi_\bmz$ on the small subsystem $A$.
+Performing computational basis measurements on $B$ generates a measurement-induced ensemble on $A$, commonly referred to as a \emph{projected ensemble}.
+Specifically, the experimental state yields $\mathcal{E}_\rho = \{p_\rho(\bmz), \rho_\bmz\}$ on $A$, while the target state generates $\mathcal{E}_\psi = \{p_\psi(\bmz), \psi_\bmz\}$, as illustrated in Fig.~\ref{fig:projected_state_set}a.
+While such ensembles have recently attracted substantial attention for probing complex dynamics and deep thermalization~\cite{Choi2023RandomStateBenchmarking, Cotler2023EmergentDesign, Ho2022EmergentChaotic, Ippoliti2023DynamicalPurification, Chang2024ChargeConserving, Mark2024MaximumEntropy}, we reveal a powerful new capability: these projected ensembles can serve as robust local signatures of the original global quantum properties.
+By locally comparing $\rho_\bmz$ and $\psi_\bmz$ on the small subsystem $A$, our approach efficiently certifies the global quantum properties of $\rho$.
 We demonstrate that a broad class of quantum properties can be certified in this way with constant sample complexity.
 This yields highly efficient certification protocols for complex quantum structures, such as nontrivial measurement-equivalent quantum phases and fully inseparable entanglement.

-Our certification framework relies on two key ingredients: (1) establishing that many quantum properties are localizable, meaning they concentrate into the small subsystem $A$ once the complement $B$ is measured, and (2) converting this observation into an efficient certification protocol by introducing and measuring a quantity we term the conditional fidelity.
-Together, these ingredients yield our main result—Theorem~\ref{thm:performance_certification_protocol_informal}—which guarantees that any such property can be certified both efficiently and robustly.
+Our certification framework relies on two key ingredients: (1) establishing that many quantum properties are localizable, meaning they concentrate into the small subsystem $A$ once the complement $B$ is measured, and (2) converting this observation into an efficient certification protocol by introducing and measuring a quantity we term the conditional fidelity (see Protocol~\ref{prot:certification}).
+Together, these ingredients yield our main Result~\ref{thm:performance_certification_protocol_informal}, which guarantees that any such property can be certified both efficiently and robustly.
 We now outline these two ingredients, with details provided in Sec.~\ref{sec:protocol_framework}.

 The central concept of our approach is \emph{localizable quantumness}.
 For a broad class of physically relevant many-body states, essential quantum properties of the global system remain robustly encoded in small subsystems even after local projective measurements on the complement.
 Concretely, if the global target state $\psi$ possesses a localizable quantum property $\mathsf{P}$ (see Table~\ref{tab:results_summary} for examples) , then the projected ensemble $\mathcal{E}_\psi$ necessarily differs from $\mathcal{E}_\rho$ for any state $\rho$ that lacks $\mathsf{P}$, as shown in Fig.~\ref{fig:projected_state_set}b.
 This difference represents a local signature of the global property, thereby transforming the otherwise challenging task of global certification into a tractable local problem: certifying the properties of the projected ensemble $\mathcal{E}_\rho$.